Flipper-Community/flipper-community-wiki/flip-wiki/docs/faq-general.md

 ### What cool modules should I buy with my Flipper Zero.

 It's typically recommended to just stick with the basics (Flipper Zero + optional Wi-Fi development board) until you learn what you're doing and what things you *want* your device to do.
-Otherwise, its likely that whatever you buy will just end up in a drawer gathering dust after a few days because you dont have any good uses, or worse: because you don't know how to set up the module.
+Otherwise, its likely that whatever you buy will just end up in a drawer gathering dust after a few days because you don't have any good uses, or worse: because you don't know how to set up the module.

 If you know what you want, a few popular module overviews are listed in the [GPIO page](gpio-overview.md#popular-modules)